Michael Cohn. (Source: Maricopa County Sheriff's Office)

 (Source: CBS 5 News)

-A man accused of killing his wife at their Scottsdale home eight months ago has pleaded guilty to second-degree murder.
+A man accused of killing his wife at their Scottsdale home eight months ago has been sentenced to 15 years in prison.

 When officers arrived, Cohn came out of the home and was arrested, Clark said.

 Police found his wife, 60-year-old Linda Cohn, dead inside the home.

 Police said no one else was home at the time.

 Officers said they noticed blood on Michael Cohn's hands and scratches on his neck, and he asked for an attorney.

 Neighbors of the couple told CBS 5 News they were stunned by the incident.

 Copyright 2014 CBS 5 (KPHO Broadcasting Corporation).
 All rights reserved.

 Saturday, March 8 2014 2:21 PM EST2014-03-08 19:21:27 GMT